lugia19/Arena_Maker/README.md

 - Custom BGM (soon tm, waiting for a rewwise update)
 - Custom AI

+## Requirements

+- Wwise Studio 2019+ being installed.
+- The game having been unpacked with UXM.

-It will automatically download WitchyBND, rewwise, ffdec, texconv.
+It will automatically download other dependencies such as WitchyBND, rewwise, ffdec, texconv.
-It also relies on Wwise Studio 2019+ being installed.

 ## Functionality